 Origin of the name

 The foundation of universities resulted in the need to organize knowledge.
-The first differentiation was that of knowledge for mental use and manual practice, which would later become Theory and Practice, the latter being relegated to the field of apprenticeship.
+The first differentiation was that of intellectual knowledge and manual practice, which later became Theory and Practice, the latter being relegated to the learning of trades.

 The word University derives from the Latin Universitas.
-“Abstract noun formed on the adjective Universus – a- um (All, whole, universal), derived in turn from Unus – a- um (one).”
-This term is attributed to Cicero, who would have used it for the first time, to mean a whole made up of numerous parts with a single purpose: universitas rerum and universitas generis humani.
+“An abstract noun based on the adjective Universus – a- um (all, whole, universal), which is derived in turn from Unus – a- um (one)”.
+This term is attributed to Cicero, who used it for the first time to mean a whole consisting of many parts and having a single aim: universitas rerum and universitas generis humani.

 Alfonso X the Wise defined it as “a community of teachers and scholars which is established in some place with the intention and understanding to study the different branches of knowledge” (Partid.
 II, Title XXXI, Law 1), alluding to the name universitas magistrorum et scholarium.